 FutureSmartSM was created to bring critical financial education to middle and high school students in partnership with select NBA teams and Junior Achievement.
 Their goal for the program is to impact the financial education of 2 million students by 2020.
 The nationwide events are interactive seminars in which students learn the importance of savings, career choices, staying in school and going to college, and how each has a profound impact on their future financial success.
 Learn more about the program and how you can get involved by visiting here.

 I can’t wait to see this program continue to grow and flourish.
-What’s one thing that you wish your parents taught you about finances?
+Have you ever considered using a financial literacy challenge with your kids?